khawajafarooq/CoreML/README.md

 # CoreML
 This app predicts what is inside an image using Core ML framework using InceptionV3 model.
-InceptionV3 is a basic object classification model provided by [Apple WWDC 17](https://developer.apple.com/machine-learning/).
+InceptionV3 is object classification model which detects dominant objects inside an image.
+Introduced by [Apple WWDC17](https://developer.apple.com/machine-learning/).

 ## Setup
 1. Download the Inception V3 model from [here](https://docs-assets.developer.apple.com/coreml/models/Inceptionv3.mlmodel)